How we can bring automation to life

-To realise this goal, safety must be a top priority.
-As a general rule, we safeguard our systems very solidly, using and coordinating a wide range of testing and validation programmes for approval purposes.
-In particular, the methods for virtual validation on computer and test benches will become increasingly important in future.
+To realize this goal, safety must be a top priority.
+As a general rule, we safeguard our systems very solidly, using and coordinating a wide range of testing and validation programs for approval purposes.
+In particular, the methods for virtual validation on computers and test benches will become increasingly important in the future.

 Testing isn’t the only thing that’s required, however, with new technologies necessary to ensure a safe autonomous experience.
 For example, we have significantly improved the possibilities of vehicles processing their environment with new methods in artificial intelligence (namely, ‘deep learning’) in which algorithms vastly refine the perception of the environment.

-During the talk, we spoke more of how HERE can help ensure that automation becomes a reality.
-Intelligent real-time data, accurate positioning, cloud computing platform: these are all essential for the internet of things and to ensure that autonomous vehicles have the intelligence to not only traverse the roads, but to do so efficiently and safely.
+During the talk, we spoke more about how HERE can help ensure that automation becomes a reality.
+Intelligent real-time data, accurate positioning, and cloud computing platform: these are all essential for the Internet of Things and to ensure that autonomous vehicles have the intelligence to not only traverse the roads, but to do so efficiently and safely.

 Indeed, the road to automation is paved with systems developed by HERE, and in 2016 we were the first in the industry to pool sensor data from multiple OEMs to help deliver autonomous services.

 This level of collaboration is vital if we are to witness the benefits automation promises.
 As more companies from different industries join the HERE Open Location Platform, the more precise the data will be, and the greater the benefits to the people.
 This is why we welcome new partners to join the group.